pyside/PySide/doc/howto-build/setup-generator.rst

 =========================================

-The **Generator Runner** (A.K.A. :program:`generatorrunner`) is the program that controls the binding generation process according to the rules given by the user through headers, type system files and generator front-ends (such as :ref:`shiboken-generator`).
+The **Generator Runner** (A.K.A. :program:`generatorrunner`) is the program that controls the bindings generation process according to the rules given by the user through headers, typesystem files and generator front-ends (such as :ref:`shiboken-generator`).
 It depends on :ref:`api-extractor` library.